Comparisons

 Creatine: ATP Regeneration

 Creatine increases stored phosphocreatine in muscle tissue.
-During maximal effort (<10 seconds), phosphocreatine donates a phosphate group to regenerate ATP from ADP.
-More stored creatine = more capacity for high-intensity work = more total volume in strength training = more muscle over time.
+During maximal effort (under about 10 seconds), phosphocreatine donates a phosphate group to regenerate ATP from ADP.
+More stored creatine means more capacity for high-intensity work, which means more total volume in strength training, which means more muscle over time.

 Best for: Heavy lifting, sprinting, HIIT, any maximal effort lasting 1-10 seconds.